This is part of a larger Guide to Brass Instruments:

 Why are instruments like saxophones called ‘woodwinds’ even though they are made from brass?
 Why are alpenhorns considered ‘brass instruments’ even though they are made from wood?

 It comes down do how an instrument is played.
 An enormous classification of musical instruments called the Hornbostel-Sachs system was developed in the early 1900s.
-I will be writing a longer article about this system soon, but for now I will keep it simple and list the three top-level classifications which cover all brass and woodwind instruments:
+Click here to read my full article about this system.
+For this post, I will keep it simple and list the three top-level classifications which cover all brass and woodwind instruments:

 Brass Instruments: the player’s vibrating lips set the air in motion.